 app.pyfile, or be imported from a separate Python code file, such as the

 For either method, OpenShift controls the startup of the WSGI server.
 You must manually integrate the Python agent into your WSGI application.
 You cannot use the

 newrelic-admin wrapper script around the startup of the WSGI server.

 If you are using the Apache/mod_wsgi approach, add the following code at the very start of the

 wsgi.py file.
-There is no need to provide any arguments to the
+You do not need to provide any arguments to the

 If you are using an embedded Python WSGI server from

-app.py, these lines should instead be placed at the very start of the
+app.py, place these lines at the very top of the

 wsgi.py file.
 When using